NR-40: History

 Soviet paratroopers, 1948.
 Note all-black NR-40s.

 The Winter War revealed a number of deficiencies in Soviet weaponry; among other issues, the Soviet infantry lacked a good combat knife.

 As a result, in 1940, the Soviet Army adopted the NR-40.

 "Black knife" division

 NR-40 was mostly produced at the ZiK (ЗиК) factory in Zlatoust, Urals.

 Once the Ural Volunteer Tank Corps was formed in 1943, all its soldiers and officers were supplied with a special issue of NR-40 (also known as "black knife").

-The formation was later named by Germans as «Schwarzmesser Panzer-Division».
-The unofficial divisional anthem mentioned the nickname as well ("Дивизия черных ножей", Black Knife Division).
+The formation was later named by Germans as "Black Knife Tank Division" (Schwarzmesser Panzer-Division).
+The unofficial divisional anthem mentioned the nickname as well (Дивизия черных ножей).

 Design

 The NR-40 has a 152 mm blade with a clip point, a large ricasso, a black wooden handle, and an S-shaped guard.

 The guard is "inverted" (unlike most S-shaped guards, it curves towards the edge) because standard Soviet Army grips called for holding the knife with the edge upwards.